Anubis-programmer/ANUVerzum/README.md

 <h3 id="wrapper-components-and-sub-components">Wrapper components and related sub-components</h3>

 - The approach is the following:
-    - First, create a wrapper component which will render its `props.children`, for example.
+    - First, create a wrapper component which will render its <code>props.children</code>, for example.
     - Then, create wrapped / sub-components.
     - Add the sub-component to the wrapper as a property.